equip-erika/Thoughts/Languages/ruby.md

 https://en.wikipedia.org/wiki/Three-way_comparison Okay okay okay, I know strcmp in C isn't new to me.
 I'm going with my memory is just bad or no one told me it was also called a spaceship operator.
 I don't think I would have forgotten that name.

+## And v &&, Or v ||
+Something about the word precedence isn't clicking for me.
+So now I'm ready perl documentation like reading this single word will suddenly make it click for me.
+It's like I'm learning *they're their there* again but just staring at the words out of all context.
+So this bit is just me working it out.

+|| is like a division in a math equation
+or is like a subtraction in a math equation where = is an assignment with priority (precedence?) between || and or

+So this is just BEDMAS for programming.

+[This](https://press.rebus.community/programmingfundamentals/chapter/order-of-operations/) confirms that.
+Okay, so I am kind of understanding.

+I'm not sure if staring at more examples helped me or if this site just had the right examples, but the women on rails post [here](https://womanonrails.com/operator-precedence-ruby) helped a lot.
+I still feel like I'm in a math class learning *they're their there* without examples (wrong class for the subject, clearly), probably because I'm not doing it.
+I should add doing something oddly complex just for the sake of getting precedence down.

 ## irb
 ### Options
 As a part of The Odin Project I was reading the [this stackoverflow question about loading a file into IRB](https://stackoverflow.com/questions/13112245/ruby-how-to-load-a-file-into-interactive-ruby-console-irb/38533339) which had answers including options that I wasn't fully understanding.
 It took a little searching to find [die.net's page on Ruby options](https://linux.die.net/man/1/ruby) that included the -I and -r.
 This is one of those reading-it-doesn't-cement-it areas.
 Once I use the options more, and then come back to read this, I'm sure it'll click more fully.